quincyjo/scala-json-path/README.md

 # scala-json-path

-`scala-json-path` is a Scala library for usage of [JSONPath](https://goessner.net/articles/JsonPath/).
+`scala-json-path` is a Scala library for the usage of [JSON Path](https://datatracker.ietf.org/doc/rfc9535/#2.3.1).
 This library provides a direct ADT for modeling JSONPaths with support for serialization and parsing.
 In addition, evaluation of JSONPaths may be done on any type of `Json` which provides support via `JsonSupport` API.

 ## Getting Started